nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you are new to TutorAid, we hope that you have gone through the [Beginner's Tutorial](#4-beginners-tutorial) to gain a better understanding on how TutorAid can help to ease your tutoring tasks!
 This section lists all the available commands in TutorAid.

-The commands can be split into 3 main categories: _Student_ commands, _Lesson_ comamnds, _Student and Lesson_ commands and _Other_ commands.
+The commands can be split into 3 main categories: _Student_ commands, _Lesson_ commands, _Student and Lesson_ commands and _Other_ commands.
 This section will also be split into these 4 sub-sections for easier navigation.

 For more information about how to interpret any of the commands, you check out the [Command Format](#23-command-format) and [Command Syntax](#231-command-syntax-in-this-guide) sections.